Jhsmit/cookiecutter-reproducible-analysis/README.md

 ```

 The `reproduce` function will create a zip file in the `output` folder with the name `_rpr.zip`.
-This zip file contains the script, the current toolbox, and the versions of the packages used.
+This zip file contains the script, the current `ava`, and the versions of the packages used.
 The returned constant `OUTPUT_PATH` is the path to the output folder.

 ## Output